hbctraining/scRNA-seq_online/lessons/08_SC_clustering_quality_control.md

 <img src="../img/umap_by_sample.png" width="800">
 </p>

+Generally, we expect to see the majority of the cell type clusters to be present in all conditions; however, depending on the experiment we might expect to see some condition-specific cell types present.
+These clusters look pretty similar between conditions, which is good since we expected similar cell types to be present in both control and stimulated conditions.

 ### Segregation of clusters by cell cycle phase

-Next we can explore whether the **cells cluster by the different cell cycle phases**.
+Next, we can explore whether the **cells cluster by the different cell cycle phases**.
 We did not regress out variation due to cell cycle phase when we performed the SCTransform normalization and regression of uninteresting sources of variation.
 If our cell clusters showed large differences in mitochondrial expression, this would be an indication we would want to re-run the SCTransform and add the `S.Score` and `G2M.Score` to our variables to regress, then re-run the rest of the steps.

 ```r